Can European shuttle diplomacy avert war in Ukraine?

 Emmanuel Macron as Putin’s interlocutor

 Long overshadowed on the international stage by Merkel, Macron has claimed a central role in negotiations between Ukraine and Russia.
-He has been pushing for a diplomatic resolution through what’s known as “Normandy Format” talks — involving France, Germany, Ukraine and Russia.
-And in addition to his five-and-half-hour meeting with Putin in Moscow, he has spoken to the Russian leader multiple times by phone in recent days and had another call scheduled for Saturday.
+He has been pushing for a diplomatic resolution through what is known as “Normandy Format” talks — involving France, Germany, Ukraine and Russia.
+And in addition to his 5½-hour meeting with Putin in Moscow, he has spoken to the Russian leader multiple times by phone in recent days, including for more than an hour on Saturday.

 “It’s a moment of war and peace, a moment of history that’s happening in Europe — and he cherishes these moments, when he thinks everything is at stake, and he wants to get involved,” said Joseph de Weck, the author of a book on Macron.